rms-open-letter/rms-open-letter.github.io/README.md

 ### Preventing harassment :closed_lock_with_key: :email:

-Please note, this letter has gained significant interest in places like 4chan, and there has been confirmed instances of personal harrasment against people who have signed.
+Please note, this letter has gained significant interest in places like 4chan, and there has been confirmed instances of personal harassment against people who have signed.
 You should consider keeping your email private, see the writeup in [#2113](https://github.com/rms-open-letter/rms-open-letter.github.io/issues/2113#issuecomment-807539234).

 ## Translations :globe_with_meridians: